wso2/choreo-samples/covid19-statistics-to-email/readme.md

-Use template (COVID-19 Statistics to Email) to calculate COVID-19 cases per million in a specific country & send an email.
+# COVID-19 Statistics to Email
 ## Use case
 It is important to be aware about the COVID-19 situation in a specific country.
 We may need to get information about the reported COVID-19 cases in that country.
-This template can be used to email the COVID-19 cases per million in a specific country of interest.
+This sample can be used to email the COVID-19 cases per million in a specific country of interest.

-## Prerequisites
-* Pull the template from central
-`bal new -t choreo/covid19_statistics_to_email <newProjectName>`
-* Email account.

 ## Configuration
 Create a file called `Config.toml` at the root of the project.